Skip to Main Content

 • debug code

-Additionally, researchers should be cautious about using ChatGPT for anything beyond coding assistance.
+Note that generative AI's performance in these cases depends on the level of support for the particular language or software package.
+Additionally, researchers should be cautious about using generative AI for anything beyond coding assistance.
 Even tasks as seemingly straightforward like data cleaning require making many small decisions based on clearly defined objectives.
-Relying on ChatGPT for more complex tasks like model selection without evaluating the outputs is also not recommended.
+Relying on generative AI for more complex tasks like model selection without evaluating the outputs is also not recommended.

 There are some experiments using ChatGPT for tasks with potential for feature generation, including